 - Does the Space Studio have facilities such as a library, computers for my child to use, and lockers for personal belongings?

 We will use a great deal of high tech equipment including computers, tablets and other mobile technology.
-Secure spaces for students’ belongings are vailable, as is a library facility containing print and on-line materials.
+Secure spaces for students’ belongings are available, as is a library facility containing print and online materials.

 - What is the relationship between the Space Studio and Rivers Academy West London?

 The two schools are separate entities each with their own Principal and buildings, based on Aspirations Campus.
 They will have separate budgets, be inspected separately by Ofsted and employ their own staff.
-Students will enroll only at one school.
-We see some significant advantages in future working together between the academies – for example, joint trips and visits, sharing of staff expertise across schools and sharing of resources and facilities for the benefit of students in both schools.
+Students will enrol at only one school.
+We see some significant advantages in future working together between the academies.
+For example, joint trips and visits, sharing of staff expertise across schools and sharing of resources and facilities for the benefit of students in both schools.

 - What do you teach at the Space Studio – it’s not just maths and science is it?

 A full and rounded curriculum will be taught.
 This includes English and a language, as well as business, psychology, computer science and geography as options.
-In the sixth form students will also follow the Global Perspectives course and complete the Extended Project.
+In the Sixth Form, students will also follow the Global Perspectives course and complete the Extended Project Qualification.